DiscreteTom/agents.md/README.md

 Include `~/agents.md/AGENTS.md` to your agent (e.g. Cursor) default context to use this global rule.

+To create your own:
+1. Fork this repo
+2. Copy `AGENTS.min.md` to `AGENTS.md` (overwrite existing)
-Use 'remember xxx' to ask the agent to modify the content of the agents.md.
+3. Use `remember <preference>` to ask your agent to modify `AGENTS.md` with your preferences

+Examples:
+- `remember: never commit without my explicit approval`
+- `remember: always use TypeScript for new projects`
+- `remember: prefer functional programming patterns`
+- `remember: include error handling in all API calls`